dev-sec/ansible-collection-hardening/README.md

 * `os_security_suid_sgid_enforce: true` - true if you want to reduce SUID/SGID bits.
 There is already a list of items which are searched for configured, but you can also add your own
 * `os_security_suid_sgid_blacklist: []` - a list of paths which should have their SUID/SGID bits removed
 * `os_security_suid_sgid_whitelist: []` - a list of paths which should not have their SUID/SGID bits altered
 * `os_security_suid_sgid_remove_from_unknown: false` - true if you want to remove SUID/SGID bits from any file, that is not explicitly configured in a `blacklist`.
-This will make every Chef run search through the mounted filesystems looking for SUID/SGID bits that are not configured in the default and user blacklist.
+This will make every Ansible-run search through the mounted filesystems looking for SUID/SGID bits that are not configured in the default and user blacklist.
 If it finds an SUID/SGID bit, it will be removed, unless this file is in your `whitelist`.
-* `os_security_suid_sgid_dry_run_on_unknown: false` - like `remove_from_unknown` above, only that SUID/SGID bits aren't removed.
-  It will still search the filesystems to look for SUID/SGID bits but it will only print them in your log.
-This option is only ever recommended, when you first configure `remove_from_unknown` for SUID/SGID bits, so that you can see the files that are being changed and make adjustments to your `whitelist` and `blacklist`.
-* `os_security_packages_clean']  = true` - removes packages with known issues.
+* `os_security_packages_clean': true` - removes packages with known issues.
 See section packages.

+### in sysctl.yml

+* `os_network_forwarding: false` - true if this system requires packet forwarding (eg Router), false otherwise
+* `os_network_ipv6_enable: false`
+* `os_network_arp_restricted: true` - true if you want the behavior of announcing and replying to ARP to be restricted, false otherwise

 ## Packages